Thanga Meenkal: Production

-After his debut directorial Kattradhu Thamizh, Ram was expected to commence his second project, which was tentatively titled Saddam Hussain and was to star Dhanush and Bhavana.
+After his directorial debut Kattradhu Thamizh, Ram was expected to commence his second project, which was tentatively titled Saddam Hussain and was to star Dhanush and Bhavana.
 However, the commercial failure of Kattradhu Thamizh hindered him from starting his next directorial immediately after, with no producer willing to fund the project.
 Furthermore, comedian Karunas, who played a pivotal role in that film and had bought the distribution rights of the film, lost around ₹ 75 lakhs and demanded compensation for the loss.
 Ram took a break before starting work on his next project.
-He had penned a story titled Thanga Meengal and, as claimed by reports in August 2009, had eventually found a producer to fund this film under the banner of Touch Stone.
-Comedian Karunas, school mate of Ram, who played a lead role in the director's first film, too, was roped in to play the lead role in this film.
-The film's shoot was supposed to begin in late 2009, but got delayed and didn't take off until mid-2010.
+He had penned a story titled Thanga Meenkal and, as claimed by reports in August 2009, had eventually found a producer to fund this film under the banner of Touch Stone.
+Karunas, a schoolmate of Ram, was roped in to play the lead role in this film.
+The film's shoot was supposed to begin in late 2009, but got delayed and did not take off until mid-2010.
 Media reports claimed that the producer got into a financial crisis and decided to drop the film, which prompted Karunas to take up the film and produce it himself.
 However, the film was subsequently taken over by director-producer Gautham Vasudev Menon, whose Photon Kathaas Productions along with R. S. Infotainment would produce the film.
 Gautham asked Ram to enact the protagonist's role, which he agreed to after shooting rehearsal scenes with Suba Pandian and cinematographer P. G. Muthiah and being "thoroughly convinced".

-Thanga Meengal was disclosed to illustrate the story of a middle-aged man who gets separated from his wife and daughter to search for a job "just for the sake of earning money".
+Thanga Meenkal was disclosed to illustrate the story of a middle-aged man who gets separated from his wife and daughter to search for a job "just for the sake of earning money".
 Ram declared that the female lead and other characters would be enacted by newcomers, one of them being an eight-year-old Chennai-based girl Sadhana Venkatesh.
 Director Ram auditioned over 150 girls for the role of Chellamma before he zeroed in on her.
 Malayalam television actress Shelly Kishore was roped in to play the mother character, Vadivu.
 Filming was finally started on 18 January 2011 in Nagercoil.

 In January 2012, Padmapriya was roped in for an important role, making a comeback to Tamil films after a gap of 3 years.
 The shoot of the entire film was completed in 53 days and it was held in places like Wayanad, Cochin, Nagercoil, Achankoil and other scenic locations.